 You must find out how your customers are searching for your products and include these keywords in your descriptions on your product pages.
 Otherwise, it will be challenging for your customers to find your eCommerce company and its offerings in the depths of the Search Engine Results Pages (SERPs).

-The lower you appear on the SERP, the more your average click-through rate decreases - from 28% on the top results to 2.5% on the 10th result and even lower if you rank on page 2 of search results.
-With this in mind, you've probably noticed the search snippet at the top of the SERP.
+The lower you appear on the SERP, the more your average click-through rate decreases - a website ranking in 1st position typically gets around 28% of the clicks, through to about 2.5% on the 10th result, and even lower if you rank on page 2 of search results.
+With this in mind, you've probably noticed the ‘featured snippet’ at the top of the SERP.
 Showing up here is the ultimate goal, as your article will be the first thing the user sees.

 It is not unusual that your customers may have questions about your products and services.
 To make sure that your customers feel in good hands and get answers to their questions, we recommend that you: